Community Health Partnership Member Organizations

 Community health centers and clinics are one of the few sources of accessible, affordable, and culturally competent health care services for low-income and medically underserved populations.
 While maintaining a workforce that reflects the diversity of the communities they serve, these health centers and clinics provide an array of services including general family practice, medical and dental care, well baby visits, prenatal care, nutritional counseling, health education, and prevention, counseling, mental health services, and community outreach.

-Indian Health Center of Santa Clara County
+Indian Health Center of Santa Clara Valley

 The Indian Health Center of Santa Clara Valley is a 501(c)3, nonprofit, community health clinic, located in San Jose, California.
 They serve people from all walks of life, regardless of race, creed, color, religion, sex, sexual orientation or disability and take pride in serving our diverse patients and clients.
 Besides having a highly talented medical and dental department, the Indian Health Center also has an outstanding counseling department, community wellness center and two WIC (Women Infants and Children) offices, one in San Jose and the other in Mountain View.

-Gardner Family Health Network
+Gardner Health Services

 Gardner's mission is to provide high quality comprehensive health and behavioral care - including prevention and education, early intervention and treatment, mental health, and advocacy services - which are affordable, respectful and linguistically and age appropriate.